han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 Below are two extremes of writing comments

 * When writing excessive comments, comments can be written on every line of code.
 This makes it very verbose and giving us doubts on the usefullness of the comments.
-More comments means more work for the writer and also more content to maintain.
+More comments means more content to maintain.

 * No comments at all.
 The code itself should be self explanatory and that we should not be writing comments explaining the code.
 The issue is that the reader will need to spend a lot of time to go through the code and that there will always be information that is just lost in the code.

-This quote provides such a beautiful statement for when and for what purpose comments should be written.
+This quote provides such a precise statement for when and for what purpose comments should be written.
 It solves the shortcoming of both extremes.

 ### Consistency